$\mathbb{Z}_4$ transitions in quantum loop models on a zig-zag ladder: DMRG with quantum loop model constraints

 Second, constraints cause the full Hilbert space to be fragmented into sectors corresponding to different dimer configurations.
-This fragmentation is not merely a global property but also holds locally during distinct parts of the DMRG algorithm.
+This fragmentation is not merely a global property but also holds locally during distinct steps of the DMRG algorithm.
 Take for example the bipartition of the total system into left- and right-normalized blocks $-$ we refer to these as the left and right environments (see \cite{schollwoeckDensitymatrixRenormalizationGroup2011b} for terminology).
 In the course of sweeping through the chain, one environment growths and the other shrinks.
-We construct these environments iteratively, in which, during each iteration we add a new site to the environment.
-In tensor language this corresponds to adding a tensor, and its Hermitian conjugate, of the MPS, and the Matrix Product operator (MPO) to the environment.
+The growth is done iteratively, in which, during each iteration, we add a new layer.
+In tensor language this corresponds to adding a tensor, and its Hermitian conjugate, of the MPS, and a Matrix Product operator (MPO) tensor to the environment.
 Each iteration, we label all allowed states of both environments by a set of quantum numbers, corresponding to the different Hilbert space sectors.
 In total, there are five of such, which we number from 0 to 4.
 For the left environment these are - for elaborative purposes we use a Valence-Bond-Singlet notation where one spin-1 site is split up into two spin-1/2 dots: 0 has no free dots on either side of the chain, 1 has one free dot on both sides, 2 labels the state in which there are two free dots on the site added, 4 has two free dots on both sides of the chain, and 3 labels the state in which there are two free dots, but such that they do not belong to the last but second last site instead.
-We depict these quantum numbers for the both environments in Fig. \ref{fig: QLM constraints} (b).
-We note that the labels 0, 1 and 2 are the ones used for the quantum loop model studied in \cite{chepigaDMRGInvestigationConstrained2019a}.
-Quantum labels 3 and 4 are added to allow the formation of the $\mathbb{Z}_4$ columnar phase.
+We depict these quantum numbers of the left environment in Fig. \ref{fig: QLM constraints} (b).
+A similar set of quantum numbers can be created for the right environment.
+We note that the labels 0, 1 and 2 are the ones used for the QLM studied in \cite{chepigaDMRGInvestigationConstrained2019a} and we added the labels 3 and 4 to allow the formation of the $\mathbb{Z}_4$ columnar phase.